TRIUMPH OF PERFECTION - RAPHAEL

 Raphael was the first sixteenth-century painter who recognised the advantages of reproducing his compositions in print.
 From the early 1510s printmakers working closely with his workshop, above all the most eminent engraver of the period Marcantonio Raimondi, were conducting a very successful undertaking.
 The appointment of Baviero de’ Carocci, Raphael’s former assistant to supervise the publication of prints after the painter’s designs marks the birth of the highly organized print publishing business in Rome.
 Along with Marcantonio Raimondi’s engravings, works by the most excellent printmakers, such as Jacopo Caraglio, Agostino Veneziano and Marco Dente, as well as by the outstanding chiaroscuro woodcutter Ugo da Carpi well illustrate Raphael’s dominant role in contemporary Italian printmaking.

-The Museum of Fine Arts in Budapest preserves six drawings by Raphael and numerous sheets by his pupils and includes each significant print made in close collaboration with Raphael.
-The sixty-five masterpieces in the exhibition demonstrate Raphael’s genius as well as the next generation’s relation to his unparalleled artistic legacy.
+The sixty masterpieces in the exhibition demonstrate Raphael’s genius as well as the next generation’s relation to his unparalleled artistic legacy.
 It is the first occasion that the Esterházy Madonna is exhibited in the context of drawings.
-Its underdrawings, visible even to the naked eye, supported by a recent technical analysis, offers an extraordinary occasion to understand Raphael’s working method.
-The exhibition was preceded by a detailed technical examination of the Raphael drawings, which will be first published in the catalogue accompanying the show.
+Its underdrawing visible even to the naked eye, supported by a recent technical analysis, offers an extraordinary occasion to understand Raphael’s working method.
+The exhibition provided occasion for the technical examination of Raphael’s drawings, the results of which are first published in the volume accompanying the show.
 (Each high-resolution photo is available at www. raphael.printsanddrawings.hu)

-Curators of the exhibition and authors of the catalogue are Zoltán Kárpáti and Eszter Seres.
+Curators of the exhibition: Zoltán Kárpáti and Eszter Seres